CosmicFinisher/CosmicLexicon.Foundation/docs/test_plan/text_module_granular_test_plan.md

     *   **Task 4.1: Expand test coverage to address identified gaps.**
         *   **AI Verifiable Deliverable/Completion Criteria:** Test coverage is expanded, and a script can verify that the new tests cover the previously identified gaps.

-This test plan specifically details the unit tests required to address the identified test coverage gaps within the `OpenEchoSystem.Core.xText` module, thereby contributing directly to Task 4.1's deliverable and the overarching Phase 4 goal of improved test coverage and a 100% test pass rate.
+This test plan specifically details the unit tests required to address the identified test coverage gaps within the `ConsmicLexicon.Foundation.xText` module, thereby contributing directly to Task 4.1's deliverable and the overarching Phase 4 goal of improved test coverage and a 100% test pass rate.

 ## 3. Test Strategy: London School TDD Principles

-Our testing strategy for the `OpenEchoSystem.Core.xText` module will strictly adhere to London School TDD principles.
+Our testing strategy for the `ConsmicLexicon.Foundation.xText` module will strictly adhere to London School TDD principles.
 This approach focuses on testing the observable behavior of a unit (class or method) by examining its interactions with its collaborators rather than inspecting its internal state.

 *   **Interaction-Based Testing:** Tests will assert that the unit under test sends the correct messages (method calls) with the correct arguments to its collaborators at the correct times, and that it reacts appropriately to messages received from its collaborators.
 *   **Mocking Collaborators:** For any external dependencies or collaborators (e.g., `System.Text.Encoding`, custom formatters like `IStringFormatter`), mock objects will be used.
 These mocks will simulate the behavior of real collaborators, allowing us to isolate the unit under test and verify its interactions without relying on the actual implementation of the dependencies.
 This ensures that failures are attributed directly to the unit being tested.